conan-io/docs/reference/conanfile/tools/layout.rst

-The predefined layouts define a few things, for example in the ``cmake_layout()`` the source folder is  called ``"."``, meaning that Conan will expect the sources in the same directory were the conanfile is (most likely the project root, where a ``CMakeLists.txt`` file will be typically found).
+The predefined layouts define a few things, for example in the ``cmake_layout()`` the source folder is  called ``"."``, meaning that Conan will expect the sources in the same directory where the conanfile is (most likely the project root, where a ``CMakeLists.txt`` file will be typically found).
 This could be customized without fully changing the layout:

 .. code:: python